Viet Nam’s forest farmers unite to overcome poverty and climate change

 With support from RECOFTC and the Swiss Agency for Development and Cooperation-funded Mekong Regional Land Governance Project, the association developed a program that focused on building the capacity of farmers to network and to fulfill their rights and obligations under the reforms.

-“I am not alone like before,” says Tui, from the Dao ethnic minority, among the poorest groups in Viet Nam.
+“I am not alone like before,” says Phung, from the Dao ethnic minority, among the poorest groups in Viet Nam.
 “I can share and learn from others about forest policies that matter to us.”

 RECOFTC trained members who passed on their new skills and knowledge to others using the train-the-trainer model.
 The training included workshops and study tours that built understanding of farming techniques, forest governance and ways to access market information and financial instruments.